swaylakh/dank-memer-auto-typer/README.md

 # Dank memer auto typing macro -
 Inspired by [Swayx's auto typer](https://github.com/Swayx113/dank-memer-auto-typer), this includes more features and flexibility.
 Can use this to auto gamble or even increase command usage
 - Let's you choose which commands should run
-- Cooldown is randomised to mimic a regular user
+- Cooldown can be customised and waiting period(cooldown + delay) is randomised to mimic a regular user
 - Commands are randomised but also optimised to have the least waiting time before running the command again

 ## Download and install  -